lamhotsimamora/GF-Javascript/README.md

 # Garuda Query Javascript | Pretty Code | Easy Use

 I was created simple query of javascript code.
 You can easy write code of Javascript and you can easy to do DOM (document object manipulation).
 If you familiar with jQuery, gQuery can be used with jQuery.
 You can modify the source code.
-Do what you want.
+Everything has been tested and support much browser like Chrome, Firefox, Opera , Safari & Internet Explorer.
-Everything has been tested and support much browser (Chrome, Firefox, & Opera ).
+Garuda Query has a identical symbol with underscore in front of function name, So you can use this library for other framework javascript.

 <div style="text-align:center">
 <center>